KanchiSharma13/assignment00/Task2/ReadMe.md

 ## Overview

-This task focuses on classifying sign language gestures using a YOLO-based image classification model- YOLO26n.
+This task focuses on classifying 36(0-9 & a-z) ASL gestures using a YOLO-based image classification model, YOLO26n.
 The objective is to accurately recognize hand signs from images while maintaining robustness to variations in lighting, orientation, and image quality.

 ##Why YOLO26?<br>